sansi-zhang/RE-LFDE/README.md

   - Net_w8bit
     Contains the bit files and the hwh files for hardware.
 - ./implement
-L3FNet implementation files and data preprocessing file on Pytorch.
+RE-LFDE implementation files and data preprocessing file on Pytorch.
 - ./jupyter
 Network execution scripts, as well as some algorithm implementation scripts.
 - ./log